Ferreñafe Zoo Well Project – Peru

-The Northeast sector consists of a 45,000 cubic meter mound of solid waste capped with a 1.5 meter layer mixture of clay, silt and sand.
-More than 200 native trees have been planted on top of this section and are currently watered once a week with water delivered by truck with a supply tank.
+The Northeast sector consists of a 45,000 cubic meter mound of solid waste capped with a 1.5-meter layer mixture of clay, silt, and sand.
+More than 200 native trees have been planted on top of this section and are currently watered once a week with water delivered by a truck with a supply tank.
 The Southern section consists of different fruit tree varieties and housing for a variety of rescued and donated animals.
 The current system of water supply is inefficient, not meeting park demands and delaying future project growth.

-The park lacks necessary water for bathing of animals, and watering of native plant species in local zoological park.
+The park lacks necessary water for the bathing of animals and watering of native plant species in a local zoological park.

 This project is to build a well at the Zoological Park.

 The well will be 7.2 meters deep located in the Southeastern corner of the park.
 The water will be used for the watering of plants and the bathing of animals.
 The installation of a well will allow for improving the current level of upkeep, increasing park environmental courses and with the help of two local ecological brigades,

 400 new trees will be transplanted by project close.
 The Municipality has performed the initial inspection for the installation of a well, agreed to provide the necessary construction materials and the manual labor necessary for the upkeep and monitoring of the project.

 With the excavation and construction of a well, the municipality, and community plan to grow and sustain more than 1,000 new trees in the zoo area.
 With at least 400 to be transplanted by the project closing date.
 With a consistent water source, the quality of life of the animals can also be greatly improved.
 While the animals are not currently being mistreated, the effort to deliver water regularly is a strain on workers and requires extra duties of workers in other municipal positions.